gnolang/gno/docs/getting-started/using-gnokey.md

 ### `Call`

-You can call any exported function on the chain using the `call` message type.
+The `Call` message type is used to call any exported function on the chain.
 You can send a `Call` transaction with `gnokey` using the following command:

 ```bash